-The master's degree in Human Services is a multidisciplinary program offered through the Criminal Justice Institute.
+The master's degree in Human Services is a multidisciplinary program offered through the Institute for the Study of Human Service.
 The Psychosocial Foundations in Child Advocacy offered through CPS provides knowledge in child advocacy.

 The master's degree in Criminal Justice is an interdisciplinary program offered through the Criminal Justice Institute.
 The program trains those interested in law enforcement and the justice system.
 The 36 credit-hour program prepares students through the core curriculum (12 credits) and allows for specialty training through various tracks.
 The Behavioral Science Track, offered through the Center for Psychological Studies, provides special knowledge in the area of psychology (15 credits).